Steve Pigeon: 2009 State Senate leadership crisis

 During the Senate session on June 8, 2009, Republican Senator Thomas Libous proposed a resolution, similar to a motion of no confidence, that would allow for the election of a new leader of the Senate.
 The entire 32-senator coalition voted for the resolution.
 After the resolution was passed, but before the vote was recognized by officiating officer, Senator Neil Breslin, Senator Jeffrey Klein moved for adjournment.
 Libous demanded that his resolution be recognized, but instead Breslin quickly granted Klein's motion for adjournment.
 Republicans objected, claiming a majority of the Senate did not vote to adjourn.
 After Breslin declared the meeting adjourned, all but four Democratic senators walked out of the Senate chamber.
 The Democrats who stayed were Espada and Monserrate, who had voted for the resolution, and Carl Kruger and Ruben Diaz, who abstained from all voting during the course of events but stayed to show their support.

 After the 28 Democratic senators walked out of the Senate chamber, Secretary of the Senate Angelo Aponte turned off the lights in the Senate chamber and stopped the TV broadcast of the Senate session.
 Nevertheless, the remaining senators proceeded to vote for new leadership, removing Democratic Senator Malcolm Smith from his position as Majority Leader and Temporary President of the Senate, and replacing him with two people: Republican Minority Leader Dean Skelos as Majority Leader, and Pedro Espada as Temporary President.
 Historically, the majority leadership and the temporary presidency of the Senate were held by the same person.
 However, in the new arrangement, Espada was to be the Temporary President of the Senate, while Skelos would become Majority Leader.

-In exchange for his help coordinating the coup, Steve Pigeon obtained a new NY Senate job as Counsel.